Who am I and what this blog is about?

 What I want to say is…

-I love traveling and fortunately I have had (or created) the opportunity to travel a lot (I´ll be visiting country number 100 in November 2017).
+I love traveling and fortunately I have had (or created) the opportunity to travel a lot (By March 2020 (due to COVID-19) I was at 134 UN recognized countries).
 My friends ask me sometimes if I’m not scared of traveling alone.
 I always answer… I’ve been traveling alone since I was 5, it’s in my blood, like salsa dancing :-).

 And yes… Talking about salsa… Apart from traveling, I have a second hobby which is the best thing that has happened to my life: salsa dancing.
 For those of you not familiar with the topic you will be impressed to know that there are salsa meetings/congresses every single weekend all over the world and we (salsa addicts) manage to travel for many hours just to have the satisfaction of 1-3 nights full of dancing.
 There are also few events that last up to 12 days.
 It’s a whole world of dancers out there and this blog that I’m starting right now is not only for all the travelers but also for all the salsa dancers.